Joseph Mathias Grassi: self portrait (private property)

 Ottilio Grassi's next child, Joseph Mathias, was born on 22 April 1757 and like his older brother he got his middle name from his grandfather (and godfather), the goldsmith Mathias Winterhalter (1696-1763):

 The 1757 baptismal entry of the painter Joseph Mathias Grassi (with his godfather misnamed "Winterhauer").
-Note the f in "auf dem Hof" which looks like a double f, but isn't.
-(Pfarre Schotten, Tom.
+Note the f in "auf dem Hof" which looks like a double f, but is not (Pfarre Schotten, Tom.
 34, fol.
-334v)
+334v).

 Consequently Ottilio Grassi's two daughters got their middle name from their maternal grandmother Margaretha Winterhalter, née Poser (1715-1775): Elisabetha Margaretha Grassi was born on 29 October 1759 and Eleonora Margaretha on 24 September 1761.
 The next child of the Grassi family was Johann Gottfried Grassi, born on 12 January 1766, who was named after his godfather, the K.K.
 Hof Cammer Registraturs Adjunct Johann Gottfried Anhalt (who in 1754 had been Ottilio Grassi's best man).
 The last child of the Grassi family was born on 7 April 1769 and christened Johann Christoph after his godfather, the K.K.
 Hofkammer Concipist Christoph von Keßler.
 Keßler was a legendary freemason who in 1782 seems to have been responsible for Joseph and Anton Grassi joining the Viennese Masonic lodge "Zur Beständigkeit".